 Discover all the advantages of becoming a partner of the QFTC

-From the foothills of the Appalachians to the St. Lawrence plains, the Centre-du-Québec region covers 6,910 km2.
-In Centre-du-Québec, the charm of rural villages and views of the St. Lawrence River are among the region’s assets.
+From the foothills of the Appalachians to the St. Lawrence plains, the Centre-du-Québec region covers 6,910 square kilometres.
+The charm of rural villages and the views of the St. Lawrence River are among the region’s assets.

-The Capitale-Nationale region offers you a wide variety of natural settings and the perfect environment for filming.
-Old Quebec City is a UNESCO World Heritage Site.
-The historic capital city is unique in North America for its remarkable architecture, European ambience and military fortifications.
+The Capitale-Nationale region offers a wide variety of natural settings and truly is the perfect environment for filming.
+The Old Québec neighbourhood is a UNESCO World Heritage Site.
+The historic capital is unique in North America for its remarkable architecture, European ambience and military fortifications.
 In fact, it’s the only fortified city north of Mexico.

-Among the many remarkable features are magnificent, pristine parks; villages with numerous historic buildings, some dating back to New France; the rigorously reconstructed village of Wendake, home of the Huron-Wendat Nation; the dramatic landscapes along the banks of the majestic St. Lawrence River and many other opportunities.
+Among the many remarkable features, you will find magnificent, pristine parks; villages with numerous historic buildings, some dating back to New France; the rigorously reconstructed village of Wendake, home of the Huron-Wendat Nation; the dramatic landscapes along the banks of the majestic St. Lawrence River, and many other others.
 A film office and an experienced local workforce are at your service.

-The Nord-du-Québec is the largest administrative region in Quebec, representing 55% of the total area of Quebec, at 839,000 km2, including 121,000 km2 of lakes and rivers.
-Ivujivik, the northernmost town in Quebec, is located more than 1,900 km as the crow flies from Montreal and less than 502 km from the Arctic Circle.
-The approximately 11,000 inhabitants – mostly Inuit — live in 14 villages located mostly on the coast, at the river mouths.
+Nord-du-Québec is the largest administrative region in Quebec, covering 55% of the total area of the province with its 839,000 square kilometres that include 121,000 square kilometres of lakes and rivers.
+Ivujivik, the northernmost town in Quebec, is located more than 1,900 km as the crow flies from Montréal and less than 502 km from the Arctic Circle.
+The 11,000 inhabitants — primarily Inuit — live in 14 villages located mostly on the coast, at the river mouths.
 Kuujjuaq, the administrative capital, has a population of 2,300.